charignon/optirust/README.md

-# optirust
+# Optirust

 Optimized meeting scheduling with Google Calendar API

 ## How to use

 - Install rust with rustup
-- Download or build the cbc solver.
+- Download or build the cbc solver (you can use the one from https://github.com/coin-or/pulp)
 - Clone this repo.
-- Generate credential for the google calendar api, put them in =client_secret.json=.
+- Generate credential for the google calendar api, put them in =client_secret.json= (https://docs.google.com/presentation/d/16VBTYIqoqWAeS0PW6rmPSHqyaZk5cPCo1ABByqvClSg/edit?usp=sharing)
 - Write a config file with email address for rooms you want to book (small is 1-2 people, large is 3+):
 ```yaml
 rooms: